 Whether you're driving a school bus, sedan, truck, or SUV, it is key to focus on your surroundings:

 - Avoid multitasking.
 Studies show that the human brain cannot multitask.
 As a school employee, you juggle many responsibilities, but it is important to try to focus on one task at a time as much as possible while driving.

 - Monitor weather conditions before and while driving.
 Look up the weather forecast before you go, and be ready for the unexpected.
 You can check road conditions on drivetexas.org.

 - Use caution when coming to a stop.
-Especially when using a stop arm and in a school zone, you will have students crossing the street and many other vehicles rushing to their destination.
-Make sure you come to a complete stop and have a full picture of your surroundings.
+This is especially when using a stop arm and in a school zone because students are crossing the street, and other are vehicles rushing to their destination.
+Make sure you come to a complete stop and get a full picture of your surroundings.

 3. Manage distractions in the vehicle

 - Keep your hands on the wheel.
 Ideally, bus drivers should have wireless headsets to connect to the radio.
-If you can’t go wireless, make sure radio equipment is mounted within easy reach while driving if it is necessary to take the radio call.
-You should also avoid doing other tasks that take your hands off the wheel, like eating, putting on makeup, or reaching for an item on the floorboard.
+If you can’t go wireless, make sure radio equipment is easy to reach in case drivers need to take a call.
+Drivers should also avoid doing other tasks that take their hands off the wheel, like eating, putting on makeup, or reaching for something on the floorboard.

 - Put the cell phone down.
 Driving while texting, which involves all three types of distractions, is illegal in Texas.
 According to the National Safety Council, drivers using handheld or hands-free phones only see about 50 percent of what’s around them.

 - Don’t let passenger behavior derail your driving.
 Passengers, including students, can inadvertently distract you as a driver.
 While it can be easy to get frazzled, it is important to stay calm and not let it impact your driving abilities.